prolificinteractive/Yoshi/Yoshi/QAKit/README.md

 # QAKit

-QAKit provides menus for some frequestly used QA tasks.
+QAKit provides menus for some frequently used QA tasks.

 ## EnvironmentMenu

 Environment Menu is used to globally change and store the networking environment (http base URL) of your app.
-Yoshi leverages the new `JSONDecoder` and `JSONEnCoder` in Swift 4 to help persist the environment selection in `NSUSerDefaults`.
+Yoshi leverages the new `JSONDecoder` and `JSONEnCoder` in Swift 4 to help persist the environment selection in `USerDefaults`.
 So when user selects the menu, the selection is persisted and will be retrieved automatically next time app is opened.

 To set it up, just make your environment model adopt `Codable` and `YoshiEnvironment`: